kick-push-coast/algolia-assignment/customer-questions/question2.md

 Hi Matt,

 Thank you for the honest feedback.
-I'm (sadly) very familiar with being on the receiving end of a product change that makes my workflow more difficult... so I don't take this topic lightly!
+I'm (sadly) very familiar with being on the receiving end of a product change that makes my workflow more difficult... so I don't take this topic lightly.
 Our product team doesn't take it lightly either.
 They are always looking for insight into how their changes affect real day-to-day users, so I'm happy to pass your feedback along to them.

 In the meantime, maybe there is a way to make the change a little less painful in the short term.
 You're absolutely right that it now takes more clicks to clear or delete an index from the dashboard.
 A couple of things that we've seen work well for others that might be helpful in this regard: